EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 [QGIS](www.qgis.org) is a desktop GIS that is very well integrated with PostgreSQL and PostGIS and offers a large set of tools to deal with spatial data in the database.
 Connecting to the database is pretty simple and the process is well documented, for example [here](http://docs.qgis.org/2.18/en/docs/training_manual/databases/index.html).
 Data can be accessed in three steps: create a connection to the db.
 Open the connection.
 Get the data.

-The first time you connect with the database, you must create the connection using the **Add PostGIS Layer** icon (see screenshot belo) and insert the connection parameters.
+The first time you connect with the database, you must create the connection using the **Add PostGIS Layer** icon (see screenshot below) and insert the connection parameters.

 ![](images/qgis_connection.png)